daquexian/tagls/README.md

         "python"
       ],
       "initializationOptions": {
-        // Add this line if you only want tagls as a fallback (also see the following section)
+        // Add the following line if you only want tagls as a fallback (also see "Custom LSP methods" section)
         // "register_official_methods": []
-        // Add this line for LeaderF support (https://github.com/daquexian/tagls/issues/1)
+        // Add the following line for LeaderF support (https://github.com/daquexian/tagls/issues/1)
         // "gtags_provider": "leaderf"
       },
       "settings": {}